There are lots of questions to ask franchisees before you buy a franchise business. And doing so is a huge part of any serious research.

 – Charles F. Kettering

-I encourage you to print these 15 questions out, so you’ll have them in front of you when you call franchisees.
+I encourage you to print out these franchise questions to ask franchise owners, so you’ll have them in front of you when you call franchisees.

-Additionally, I’ve provided several franchise research tips that I know you’ll find useful.
-You’ll see them after question #15.
+Additionally, I’ve provided several proven franchise research tips I know you’ll find useful.

 1. What happened that made you decide to buy a franchise business?